 Configure FireCluster Manually

-For information about how to use the FireCluster Setup Wizard, go to Configure FireCluster with the Setup Wizard.
+For information about how to use the FireCluster Setup Wizard instead of manual configuration, go to Configure FireCluster with the Setup Wizard.

 FireCluster Requirements